kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 Cluster Autoscaler won't work as expected with pod-level resources in alpha since it relies on container-level values to be specified.
-This is expected, and the support for CA with pod-level resources will come in Beta phase of the feature.
+This is expected, and the support for CA with pod-level resources will come in Beta phase of the feature with pod resource requirements surfaced in a helper library/function that autoscalers can use to make autoscaling decisions.

 #### [Scoped for Beta] Support for Windows